Dog Food Recall Expanded By FDA Despite Manufacturer’s Dispute

 Triumph Chicken & Rice Recipe Dry Dog Food

-FOX8 indicated that some of the dogs who have eaten these products became violently ill.
+FOX 8 indicated that some of the dogs who have eaten these products became violently ill.
 Due to the continual growth of this serious issue, the FDA has also cautioned pet owners to keep an eye on the news for additions to the recall list.
 You can find all of the pertinent UPC codes, lot numbers, and expiration dates on the FDA’s official press release.

 Consumers who have any of the indicated dry food should immediately stop giving it their dogs.
 Dog food that has been recalled by the FDA should be thrown away or returned to the point of purchase for a refund.